drewamorbordelon/twitoff/README.md

 # twitoff
-An application using Flask and python to compare twitter users
+An application using Flask and Python to compare twitter users